tecnocchio/thefloow/README.md

 at moment i don't count before, the number of chunk in the file, but i could, the choice is on how many process are ran each time.
 For a large number of process would be a good approach, for few process is not so useful
 I don't do an hash of the file, i assume that if multiple process are run, the filename (without path) is what link each processes, it would be time expensive.

-Running a process:
+Behaviour:
-Running a finished process don't restart, produces only output and statistics from mongo if "-output num" in arguments
+Running a finished process don't restart all, produces only output and statistics from mongo if "-output num" in arguments